IBM/D2A/leaderboard/README.md

 * Balanced Data: For the balanced dataset we use Accuracy to measure model performance.
 * Unbalanced Data: Because the dataset is so heavily unbalanced, we cannot use Accuracy since the model predicting only 0 would have a 98% accuracy.
 Instead we use the two metrics described below.
   * AUROC: Many opensource project datasets are huge with hundereds of thousands of examples and thousands of 1 label examples.
-Also the cost associated with veryfying every label is high.
+The cost associated with veryfying every label is high.
 Which is why it is important to rank the models in the order of model confidence in labels.
-We use AUROC for this purpose.
+We use AUROC percentage for this purpose.
-  *
+  * F1 - 5% FPR: The macro-average F1 score is generally soncidered a good metric for unbalanced datasets.
+We want the AUROC curve to peak as early as possible so we calculate the macro-average F1-score percentage at 5% FPR.
-### Overall: Average
+* Overall: To get the overall model performance, we calculate the simple average percentage of all the metrics accross all the tasks.

 ## Baselines